-We estimate that the net proceeds to us from the sale of the shares of common stock offered hereby will be approximately \$ million, assuming an initial public offering price of \$ and after deducting underwriting discounts and commissions and estimated offering expenses.
-If the underwriters exercise their over-allotment option in full, we estimate that our net proceeds will be approximately \$ million.
-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
+We estimate that the net proceeds to us from the sale of the 6,250,000 shares of common stock offered hereby will be approximately \$85.4 million, assuming an initial public offering price of \$15.00, which is the midpoint of the range listed on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses.
+If the underwriters exercise their over-allotment option in full, we estimate that our net proceeds will be approximately \$98.5 million.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$15.00 per share would increase (decrease) the net proceeds to us from this offering by approximately \$5.8 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
 Depending on market conditions at the time of pricing of this offering and other considerations, we may sell fewer or more shares than the number set forth on the cover page of this prospectus.

 We plan to use the net proceeds from this offering principally for acquisitions of product candidates, new products, intellectual property rights to products or companies that complement our business.
 We actively seek out acquisitions in the markets in which we have developed our sales forces-hospital acute care and gastroenterology.
 We concentrate our efforts on products that are in the late stages of development or that are currently marketed.
 We do not currently have a letter of intent or definitive purchase agreement for any potential target.
 We may undertake one large acquisition, utilizing substantially all of the net proceeds from this offering, or we may engage in one or more smaller acquisitions.
 It is also possible that we do not identify and complete any acquisitions.
+Our bank credit agreement requires that we obtain the consent of the bank prior to making acquisitions unless the acquisitions meet certain criteria.
+See "Management's discussion and analysis of financial condition and results of operations - Liquidity and capital resources."